memery1446/DexAggregator/README.md

 ```

 ### Sepolia Deployment Setup
+Filling out the .env file...

 1. Get an [Etherscan API key](https://etherscan.io/) for contract verification.
 Enter the API key into the .env file.
-This completes the .env file.

-2. Obtain Sepolia testnet URL from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) and paste it into your .env file.
+2. Obtain Sepolia testnet URL from [Alchemy](https://www.alchemy.com/) or [Infura](https://www.infura.io/) and paste it into the .env file.

 3. Connect a Web3 wallet like [MetaMask](https://metamask.io)